jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 This classic battle between good and evil fills ours stories from Greek Mythology to Shakespeare.
 Today the most famous story is Star Wars, so I use it in this book.
 Star Wars is about a galaxy with an all-powerful energy field called the Force.
 Luke Skywalker's Jedi warriors' harness "the light side" to help others.
 Darth Vader's evil Sith lords' harness "the dark side" to help themselves and hurt all who oppose them.

 In our world, we call our protagonists "trailblazers".
 But we don't have a political name for the antagonists.
-Gatekeepers are often corrupt, but sometimes gates are good, and often, these people are just doing their job.
+Gatekeepers are often corrupt, but also these people are sometimes just doing their job.
 Thus, I collectively call the antagonists to our technological evolution Darth Blockbuster: people who actively and knowingly prevent human evolution for the sake of their self-interest.

 Since biological adaptions and upgrades are evolution, I've called human technological evolution Techvolution.
 This book is about inventing Techvolution; the new ruling philosophy empowering Main Street to solve problems with technology as smoothly in human society as other lifeforms do with adaptation and natural selection.